-Project developers have created a distinct Manjaro look and feel using themes for all of the editions.
-As you can see this Manjaro look is characterized by a dark theme with green highlights.
+Project developers have created a distinct Manjaro look and feel using themes for all editions.
+As you can see, this Manjaro look is characterized by a dark theme with green highlights.
 This makes it easy to have an aesthetically pleasing setup without any customization necessary.

-- Unstable: About a day or two behind Arch, this is also used to store software packages that have known or suspected stability and/or compatibility issues.
-This software may therefore be subject to patching by the Manjaro developers prior to being released to the testing repositories.
-Although the very latest software will be located here, using the unstable respositories may consequently break your system!
+About a day or two behind Arch.
+This is also used to store software packages with known or suspected stability and/or compatibility issues.
+This software may therefore be subject to patching by the Manjaro Linux developers before being released to the testing repositories.

-- Stable: Usually about two weeks behind Arch, these are the default repositories used by Manjaro systems to provide updates and downloads to the general user base.
+Usually about two weeks behind Arch.
+These are the default repositories used by Manjaro systems to provide updates and downloads to the general user base.

 In addition to the Pacman, Manjaro has also developed a GUI application called Pamac for easily installing software on Manjaro.
 This makes using Manjaro easier than Arch.

-Some people often say that Manjaro is for those who can’t install Arch Linux.
+Some people say Manjaro is for those who can’t install Arch Linux.
 But that’s not true.
 Not everyone wants to configure Arch from scratch or doesn’t have much time.

-Manjaro Linux’s in-house system tools, easy installation application and better range of software packages make it a better Arch-based distro than Arch Linux itself.
-It offers much more than a pure Arch Linux environment.
+Manjaro Linux’s in-house system tools, easy installation application, and better range of software packages make it a better Arch-based distro than Arch Linux itself.
+However, it offers much more than a pure Arch Linux environment.

-Manjaro is definitely a beast, but a very different kind of beast than Arch Linux.
-Fast, powerful, and always up to date, Manjaro provides all the benefits of an Arch Linux operating system, but with an especial emphasis on stability, user-friendliness and accessibility for newcomers and experienced users.
+Manjaro is a beast but a very different kind of beast than Arch Linux.
+Fast, powerful, and always up to date, Manjaro provides all the benefits of an Arch Linux operating system, but with a particular emphasis on stability, user-friendliness, and accessibility for newcomers and experienced users.